LionKingAHAU/GHCT/README.md

 python main.py

 ```
-If you want to use multithreading, you can run the following example.
+If you want to use multiprocessing, you can run the following example.
 ```python

 python main.py --use_multiprocessing True